1. Introduction to this Policy

-2.1.
-The terms “Automotive World” or “us” or “we” refer to Automotive World Limited, the owner of the Website.
+2.1 The terms “Automotive World” or “us” or “we” refer to Automotive World Limited, the owner of the Websites.
 We are a company registered in England and Wales under company number 04242884 whose registered office is at 1 – 3 The Washington Building, Stanwell Road, Penarth, South Glamorgan, CF64 2AD.
-The term “you” refers to the individual accessing and/or submitting Information to the Website.
+The term “you” refers to the individual accessing and/or submitting Information to the Websites.

 3. Data Protection

-3.1.1.
-“Privacy and Data Protection Requirements” means: the Data Protection Act 1998 (until repealed) (“DPA”), the Data Protection Directive (95/46/EC) (until repealed) and, from 25 May 2018, the General Data Protection Regulation 2016/679 (“GDPR”) or any equivalent provision which may replace the GDPR following the formal political separation of the United Kingdom from the European Union; the Regulation of Investigatory Powers Act 2000; the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699); the Electronic Communications Data Protection Directive (2002/58/EC); the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003); and all applicable laws and regulations which may be in force from time to time relating to the processing of Personal Data and privacy, including where applicable the guidance and codes of practice issued by the Information Commissioner or any other supervisory authority, and the equivalent of any of the foregoing in any relevant jurisdiction; and
+3.1.1 “Privacy and Data Protection Requirements” means: the Data Protection Act 2018 (“DPA”), the General Data Protection Regulation 2016/679 (“GDPR”) or any equivalent provision which may replace the GDPR following the formal political separation of the United Kingdom from the European Union; the Electronic Communications Data Protection Directive (2002/58/EC) (as updated by Directive 2009/136/EC); the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003); and all applicable laws and regulations which may be in force from time to time relating to the processing of Personal Data and privacy, including where applicable the guidance and codes of practice issued by the Information Commissioners Office or any other supervisory authority, and the equivalent of any of the foregoing in any relevant jurisdiction; and

-3.1.2.
-“Personal Data”, “Data Controller” and “Data Processor” and “processing” shall have the meanings given to them in the DPA or, from 25 May 2018, the GDPR.
+3.1.2 “Personal Data”, “Data Controller” and “Data Processor” and “processing” shall have the meanings given to them in the GDPR.